Laura190/ImageAnalysisWorksheets/ValidationAndMachineLearning/ValidationAndMachineLearning.md

 ### 🤔 Investigate
 - Does training on another image improve the results?
 - Can you apply the classifier to all the images in the BBBC008_partial folder?
+-
+## 💾 Save your progress

+If you haven't already, remember to save your the output from the Macro Recorder so you have a record of what you have done.

+# Please complete the learning objective survey